Jay's List (What's Goin' On?) — March '26

 ACCENT OPEN MIC

 What: Popular twice monthly bilingual open mic at its new venue (we can probably call it new for another coupla months eh?).
-Episode 133 is TBA across the board for theme and features.
-(Computer, play “The Unknown Knows” by Voivod.)
+Episode 133 is on the theme of “obiter dicta” which probably means something like “cancelled fucking” in Greek or some shit (Computer, play “The Unknown Knows” by Voivod.)

 Where: Bar le Record (7622 rue Saint-Hubert).